hu-yanxiao/SUS2-MLIP/README.md

 ## PySUS2
 PySUS2 is a comprehensive suite of tools and Python modules developed based on the SUS2-MLIP model, designed for atomistic simulations.
 It supports a range of functionalities including structure relaxation, phonon dispersion analysis, and lattice thermal conductivity calculations.
 (in progress)
-## AEE-DAS
+## CSO-AES
-AEE-DAS (Atomic Environment Encoding based Dual Adaptive Sampling) is a Python tool designed to facilitate active learning in SUS2-MLIP modeling.
+[CSO-AES](https://github.com/hu-yanxiao/CSO-AES/tree/main) (Covering Set Optimization driven Atomic Environment Sampling) is a Python tool designed to facilitate active learning in SUS2-MLIP modeling.
 It also helps with the integration and optimization of the database, making it easier for researchers and developers to work with.
 (in progress)

 ———————————————————about MLIP———————————————